Please note that zkApp programmability is not yet available on Mina Mainnet, but zkApps can now be deployed to Berkeley Testnet.

 How zkApps Work

 zkApps are written in TypeScript using the Mina zkApp CLI.
-In the upcoming section how to write a zkApp, we’ll go into detail about writing your first zkApp.
-For now, we’ll discuss how zkApps work.
+In the upcoming how to write a zkApp section, you learn the details about writing your first zkApp.
+But first, get started by learning how zkApps work.

-A “zkApp” consists of two parts: 1) a smart contract and 2) an UI (user interface) for users to interact with it.
+A “zkApp” consists of two parts: 1) a smart contract and 2) a UI (user interface) for users to interact with it.

-We use the term “smart contract” to refer to the code written with SnarkyJS (which will be introduced below).
+The term “smart contract” refers to the code written with SnarkyJS.

-We use the term “zkApp” to refer to the UI + the smart contract.
+The term “zkApp” refers to the UI + the smart contract.

 Zero-knowledge based smart contracts

-Because zkApps are based on zero-knowledge proofs (zk-SNARKs), a zkApp developer writes what is called a “circuit”, which is the method from which a prover function and a corresponding verifier function are derived during the build process.
+Because zkApps are based on zero-knowledge proofs (zk-SNARKs), a zkApp developer writes what is called a “circuit”.
+A circuit is the method from which a prover function and a corresponding verifier function are derived during the build process.

-The prover function is the function which executes a smart contract’s custom logic.
+The prover function is the function that executes a smart contract’s custom logic.

 The prover function runs in a user’s web browser as part of the zkApp.
-When interacting with a zkApp's UI, users will enter any data (e.g. “buy ABC for y price”) required as input to the prover function, which will then generate a zero-knowledge proof.
+When interacting with a zkApp's UI, users enter any data (e.g. “buy ABC for y price”) required as input to the prover function, which then generates a zero-knowledge proof.

 Both private inputs and public inputs represent data that must be provided to the prover function when it runs in the user’s web browser.

 Private inputs are not needed again after that point.
-But public inputs must be also provided to the verifier function (to be introduced soon) when it runs on the Mina network, and as such should never be used for data that you want to remain private.
+But public inputs must be also provided to the verifier function when it runs on the Mina network, and as such should never be used for data that you want to remain private.